Valentine’s Day Sugar Cookies

 Valentine's Day Sugar Cookies

-I made the heart-shaped cookies to enjoy on Valentine’s Day and strongly recommend you do the same.
+I made heart-shaped cookies to enjoy on Valentine’s Day and strongly recommend you do the same.
 I love this recipe.
 It is the only sugar cookie recipe that I use.

 Watch the Video!

-What You Need to Make these Cookies!
+What You Need to Make These Cookies!

-On this blog, I may sometimes use affiliate links, which means a small commission is earned if you purchase via the link.
-The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
+I may sometimes use affiliate links on this blog, which means a small commission is earned if you purchase via the link.
+The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 How to Make Sugar Cookies